Show All Answers

 Appropriate school facilities are urgently needed for our growing population.
 The City has been working with the school board to identify a potential school site since fall 2019, when design funding for a new École St-Vital was first announced.
 Through a review of currently planned school sites and other available land, it was determined that this was the only site in the City that could be serviced and prepared in time to meet the provincial government’s timelines for construction.

-Once the redistricting is approved by Council, the school/park site may be subdivided from the larger parcel.
-The City must also issue a development permit before the construction of the school building can begin.
+The City must issue a development permit before the construction of the school building can begin.

 With the location identified, site design can begin according to the needs of the school board and the dimensions of the site, and in compliance with Beaumont’s Land Use Bylaw 944-19 and the Beaumont Urban Design Guidelines.
 Once the site design is complete, Alberta Infrastructure will submit a development permit application to the City of Beaumont for review and approval.
 The development permit application will be circulated to adjacent landowners only if the applicant is applying for a variance to the Land Use Bylaw requirements.
 Once a decision on the application has been made, the permit and site plan will become public and be posted on the City website at www.beaumont.ab.ca/201/Development-Proposals.